aamiguet/advent-2025/README.md

 * Day 4: Arrays are mutable 😉
 * Day 5: in how many ways can ranges overlap?
 * Day 6: auto trim trailling space betrayed me!
+* Day 7: when will I learn to stop using `Int` for big numbers?